alexanderop/talk-structure-vue-prag-25/slides.md

 # Does your folder tree mirror your org chart?

 <QuoteCard author="Mel Conway">
-  "Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."
+  "Organizations that design systems must create designs that copy how their teams talk to each other."
 </QuoteCard>

 Known as **Conway's Law**.